Precy enjoys helping others learn to speak and appreciate the Filipino and Ilocano language. She also writes about Filipino culture.

 Magaling ka rin naman magluto.

 Salamat.
 Ikaw rin naman.

 Thank you.
 You too.

 The Pluralization of Pronouns

-While the highlight of this article are the holiday phrases, I want to add something as well about using the pronouns since I have them along with the phases.
-Two pronouns used on the table above are mo and niyo, which is usually shortened to n'yo.
+While the highlight of this article is the holiday phrases, I want to add something as well about using the pronouns since I have them along with the phases.
+Two pronouns used in the table above are mo and niyo, which is usually shortened to n'yo.
 Mo is the pronoun you and niyo is the plural form to use when speaking to two or more people.

 Looking at the first example above, "Maganda itong lugar niyo" is used when referring to the whole family or when speaking to the hosts.
 "Maganda itong lugar mo" is used when speaking to the host who lives by himself/herself.

 As the celebration ends, don't be surprised if the host invites you to prepare and wrap any food you like to take home.
 The host will also do it herself and hand one to leaving guest/s.
 It's very common in Filipino gatherings and celebrations.
 You can use the following words and phrases for this.

 Oh my!
 Thank you but I'd rather not.